-If your doctor diagnoses you with depression, it’s important to remember that there are effective treatments available and many support services.
-The quicker you seek professional help, the easier it will be to manage your symptoms.
-It can be hard to know where to go or who to talk to.
+If your doctor diagnoses you with depression, it’s important to remember that there are effective treatments and services available to support you.
+The quicker you access the right professional help, the easier it will be to manage your symptoms.
+The thing is, it can be hard to know where to go or who to talk to.

 Find a GP or mental health professional

 Your local GP will help you to manage your symptoms of depression more easily, and will typically be the first point of contact when figuring out how to address your mental health concerns.
-They’ll work with you to figure out what’s going on, and will refer you to other help if necessary.
+They’ll work with you to understand what’s going on, and will refer you to other help if necessary.

 Head to beyondblue's directory of Mental Health Practitioners to search for a GP or mental health professional in your area.

 - Black Dog Institute: This research and treatment facility specialises in depression and bipolar disorder.
-They have online information about depression, including self-tests and suggestions for what you can do right now.
+Their website has information about depression, including self-tests and suggestions for what you can do right now.

 - SANE Australia: This mental health charity provides information and resources for depression.

-- beyondblue: Provides information on depression, including symptom checklists and information on depression support services.
+- beyondblue: Provides information on depression, including symptom checklists and details of depression support services.

-- headspace: This Australia-wide government organisation provides information on depression.
+- headspace: This Australia-wide government organisation is a source of information on depression.
 They provide free online and phone counselling, and also have treatment centres located all around Australia that you can visit.